LABSN/mnefun/doc/overview.rst

 ``preprocessing: pre-SSS bads``: Automatic bad channel detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+prebad : dict
+    Dict with subject keys, with each value being the
 mf_autobad : bool
     Default False.
 If True use Maxwell-filtering-based automatic bad
     channel detection to mark bad channels *prior to SSS*.